 No!
 The current best advice is that the risk of harm from stopping medications as “protection” against the virus is more harmful than good.
 Follow the public health advice in terms of shielding, hand washing, distancing, but do not stop medications.

 If you have any active infection pause immunosuppressive drugs and seek advice from your doctor.

 Prednisone should NOT be stopped suddenly and if you have any infection whilst on prednisone seek medical advice as this medication requires specific medical expertise.

 Should patients continue their immunosuppressive therapy before and after vaccination?

-We suggest in principle that where possible a patient holds their methotrexate for one week prior and two weeks following the vaccine as this may allow a more efficient response from your immune system.
+We suggest in principle that where possible a patient holds their methotrexate for one week prior and one week following the vaccine as this may allow a more efficient response from your immune system.
 If you are worried about stopping methotrexate it is safe to continue it.
 You may get marginally less protection.